 Any contract entered into by Niagara University, regardless of the financial amount or conditions involved, must be executed pursuant to this policy.
 Contracts not signed in accordance with this policy shall be subject to revocation.

-Prior to signing, all contracts must be reviewed by the university's General Counsel and then signed by one of the following officers of the university: the President, the Executive Vice President, the Vice President for Administration, or those employees with the delegated authority to do so (as listed below).
+Prior to signing, and after all appropriate procurement and budget considerations, all contracts must be submitted to the General Counsel for review, then signed by one of the following officers of the university: the President, the Executive Vice President, the Chief Financial & Innovations Officer, or those employees with the delegated authority to do so (as listed below):

 Standing delegations of signing authority from the President:

-- The Vice President for Academic Affairs may sign academic articulation agreements.
+- The Provost may sign academic articulation agreements.

 - The Vice President for Advancement may sign contracts involving $100,000 or less.